Sample Credit Letters for Creditors and Debt Collectors

 Sample Credit Report Dispute Letter

 You have the right to an accurate credit report.
 If you find an error on your credit report, for example, an account that doesn't belong to you, send a dispute letter to the bureau who provided that credit report.
-The credit bureau has to investigate and let you know the result within 30 to 45 days.
+The credit bureau generally has to investigate within 30 to 45 days.

 A cease and desist letter will stop calls from debt collectors.The letter informs the collector that you no longer wish to be contacted.
 You don't have to admit to anything or promise to pay later (you probably shouldn't do either of these anyway), just state that you want to contact to end.